 After optimizing the model architectures and selecting the PVs, we were interested in the stability of the models with respect to the size of the training data and biases in the training data.
 Therefore, we separately trained 100 models using all the available data from each continent, cluster or GNI classification as biased training data.
-We selected the model with the lowest MSE to compare the effect of the selected bias in the training data.
-Additionally we compared the results of the training data size from models using randomly selected 90%,80%,...,10% of the available data.
+We selected the model with the lowest MSE to compare the effect of the selected bias in the training data size from models using randomly selected 90%,80%,...,10% of the available data.
 These tests allow us to assess the robustness of the MLM to uncertainty and loss of the underlying data as well as the dependence of the MLM results on PV data substructures.
 The results of the stability tests are presented in section 3.6.